isabella232/rubinius.com/_posts/2011-02-22-rubinius-multiple-branches-with-rvm.markdown

     rvm install rbx-head

-After we have the mainline head Rubinus branch installed, we now want to use the named rubies feature.
+After we have the mainline head Rubinius branch installed, we now want to use the named rubies feature.
 This is done using the -n specifier in the Ruby identifier string.
 So for example to install our hydra branch as an RVM ruby with the name 'hydra' in it we do the following: